Genre: Platformer Developer: Traveler’s Tales Publisher: Sega Enterprises Players: 1 Released: 1996

 It’s Sonic 3D Blast.

-Sonic 3D Blast (also released on the Saturn as a last-second and a comparatively pathetic replacement for the doomed Sonic Xtreme) was the proverbial black sheep of the 16 bit Sonic games.
+Sonic 3D Blast (also released on the Saturn as a last-second and a comparatively pathetic replacement for the doomed Sonic Xtreme) was the proverbial black sheep of the 16-bit Sonic games.
 Most gamers view it with downright negativity or, at best, casual indifference.
 But why?
 Just look at it… Showy isometric graphics that are full of color and detail, cool stereo tunes and sound effects, and a groundbreaking pre-rendered 3D opening movie!
 What could be wrong with it?

 The storyline of Sonic 3D Blast is as follows: Sonic goes to visit his friends, the Flickies, on Flicky Island.
 He gets a surprise when he arrives, though.
 That evil Doctor Robotnik has surfaced again and is using the special location-warping powers of the Flickies in his never ending quest for the Chaos Emeralds.
-Turns out that the Flickies posses the power, when grouped in fives, to warp from location to location using ring portals.
+Turns out that the Flickies possess the power, when grouped in fives, to warp from location to location using ring portals.
 Sonic decides to free his friends from Robotnik and crush the madman’s ambitions.

 Standard Sonic fare, of course.